A World Championship build Mads Pedersen with his custom Madone

 “Mads’ win was an incredible achievement,” said Art Director Brian Lindstrom.
-“With his custom World Championship bike, we wanted to honour the new champ while honouring the DNA of Madone, keeping a clean, simple, classy design.”Mere days after Mads’ historic win, Trek unveiled a bike that did just that—and he debuted it in the peloton less than a week after his historic win.
+“With his custom World Championship bike, we wanted to honor the new champ while honoring the DNA of Madone, keeping a clean, simple, classy design.”Mere days after Mads’ historic win, Trek unveiled a bike that did just that—and he debuted it in the peloton less than a week after his historic win.

 Mere days after Mads’s historic win, Trek unveiled a bike that did just that—and he debuted it in the peloton less than a week after his historic win.
 The World Championship design was created by Lindstrom and Senior Product Graphic Designer Micah Moran, and brought to life by Product Designer Kyle Doney in Trek’s Project One custom paint shop.